31 High-Demand Jobs in 2020 for Almost Every Type of Person

 And things are looking good for job seekers in America.
 Unemployment rates are low, and job opportunities are expanding.
-One survey found that employers in 13 different industry sectors expected to hire new staff in the second quarter of 2019; a full 24 percent of employers planned to add to their payrolls during that time.1
+A survey by ManpowerGroup found that employers in 13 different industry sectors expected to hire new staff in the first quarter of 2020; a full 22 percent of employers planned to add to their payrolls during that time.

 Of course, before you can launch yourself into any career, you need to find the appropriate training.
 That's why we've included a list of the most in-demand degrees that employers are looking for.
 If you're on the fence about what you should study or what field you should pursue, looking through the list of majors that are in highest demand might help you decide.